Why the home run chases of today are different from the late '90s and early 2000s - NewsBreak

 Albert Pujols is the first Latino major leaguer to hit 700 homeruns

-NPR's Ailsa Chang talks with Jorge Castillo from The LA Times about Albert Pujols hitting 700 career home runs and its significance to the Latino community.
-All right, yes, baseball is obsessed with stats and with history.
-But, you know, for fans, they're both integral to the joy of baseball.
-So when the Cardinals' Albert Pujols hit his 700th career home run the other night...
+NPR's Ailsa Chang talks with Jorge Castillo from The LA Times about Albert Pujols hitting 700 career homeruns and it's significance to the Latino community.

 MLB・